knight-18/sample-web-scraper/README.md

 # WEB-SCRAPER-APPLICATION-ON-AWS

-An application which demonstrates web scraping solution on AWS using Serverless services to schedule scraping jobs or run on-demand.
+An application which demonstrates web scraping solution on AWS using Serverless services to schedule scraping jobs or run on-demand.It creates Amazon ECS tasks which uses docker image of an application to extract data and store in Amazon S3 bucket.
+The jobs can be triggered using AWS Lambda functions.

 ## Application Features
 - Run scraping jobs on an on-demand basis